Skip to main content

 Among our long-term environmental targets “Hitachi Environmental Innovation 2050”, we have set a goal of achieving carbon neutrality by FY2030 at our factories and offices.

-To achieve this goal, we promote initiatives with a roadmap to reduce CO2 emissions by 50% from the base year in FY2024, 80% in FY2027, and carbon neutrality in FY2030.
+To achieve this goal, we promote initiatives with a roadmap to reduce GHG emissions including CO2 by 50% from the base year in FY2024, 80% in FY2027, and carbon neutrality in FY2030.

 As specific measures, we strive to achieve the followings, with particular emphasis on increasing power sources with additionality*1: